Skip to content

 2. Add a Postgres db

-Let’s add a Postgres database using Amazon Aurora Serverless v2.
+Let’s add a Postgres database using Amazon RDS.
+This needs a VPC.
 Update your sst.config.ts.

 sst.config.ts